prociple/decagon_etl/README.md

 # Usage
-* Make sure you have python installed (version 3.9 or greater).
+* Make sure you have python installed (version 3).
 * Install psycopg2 library using pip install psycopg2 if not available by default)